-The results discussed in this section allow us to discuss

-a potential impact that memory might have on more sophisticated phenomenological calculations.
+The results discussed in this section allow us to discuss the potential impact that memory might have on more sophisticated phenomenological calculations.
 As a matter of fact, our results can be summarized by stating that memory slows down the heavy quark dynamics.
-For example, the formation of R{AA} of heavy quarks is slower if the thermal fluctuations of the bath are time correlated.
-Therefore, if the diffusion coefficient is tuned in order to reproduce the experimental R{AA} , then a larger coefficient is needed when the bath has memory.
-The larger diffusion coefficient will then enhance the elliptic flow, v_2 .
-The memory effect has the potential to alter the heavy quark R{AA} - v_2 dynamics and can improve the simulations description of heavy quark R{AA} - v_2 [51].
-Memory effect may affect other observables like the heavy quark directed flow, particle correlations and so on.
-Within our present study it is impossible to predict quantitatively this change due to our simplifying assumptions; these simplifications are partly justified by the fact that it is the first time, to our knowledge, that the effects of time correlated fluctuations on heavy quark observables are computed.
+For example, the formation of $R{AA}$ of heavy quarks is slower if the thermal fluctuations of the bath are time correlated.
+Therefore, if the diffusion coefficient is tuned in order to reproduce the experimental $R{AA}$ , then a larger coefficient is needed when the bath has memory.
+The larger diffusion coefficient will then enhance the elliptic flow, $v_2$ .
+The memory effect has the potential to alter the heavy quark $R{AA}$ - $v_2$ dynamics and can improve the simulations description of heavy quark $R{AA}$ - $v_2$ [53].
+Memory effect may affect other observables like the heavy quark directed flow, particle correlations, and so on.
+Within our present study, it is impossible to predict quantitatively this change due to our simplifying assumptions; these simplifications are partly justified by the fact that it is the first time, to our knowledge, that the effects of time correlated fluctuations on heavy quark observables are computed.
 A more detailed, quantitative study will be the subject of future investigations.